 In the book business, determining where your target audience shops and how to get your books into those places is called developing a distribution strategy.

-While every author wants to walk into their local bookstore and see their books prominently displayed on the selves, there is much more to consider when developing your distribution strategy.
-Some authors leverage their professional connections to make sales – i.e. book as business card.
+While every author wants to walk into their local bookstore and see their books prominently displayed on the shelves, there is much more to consider when developing your distribution strategy.
+Some authors leverage their professional connections to make sales – i.e. book as a business card.
 Others teach classes and sell their books to students and/or attendees.
 Still others sell their books through their churches or they partner with websites.